fivetran/dbt-language-server/README.md

         priority: interactive
         retries: 1
     ```
-- Open dbt project root folder that contains `dbt_project.yml` for configured profile
+- Open dbt project root folder that contains `dbt_project.yml` for configured profile in the new VSCode windows
+- Now you can open your model and see dbt compile preview by right-clicking the code and choosing `Show query qreview` from the context menu